PacktPublishing/Practical-System-Programming-for-Rust-Developers/README.md

 **Build fast and secure software for Linux/Unix systems with the help of practical examples**

 ## What is this book about?
+This Rust book is designed to guide you through systems programming with Rust using practical examples and projects.
+You’ll explore various Rust features, along with useful techniques, which will help you to develop system tools, utilities, and more.

 This book covers the following exciting features:
 Gain a solid understanding of how system resources are managed Use Rust confidently to control and operate a Linux or Unix system